pkp/pkp-docs/contributing/en/create-and-edit.md

 New assets can be added before working on a document or after it has been completed.

-To add assets to a document and assets folder
+To add assets to a document and assets folder:

 1. Add image code in the part of the document you would like this to appear in.
 To link to an image in the assets folder you will need to type `“![](./assets/ image file name)”` e.g., `![](./assets/learning-ojs3.1-jm-settings-workflow-comp.png)`
 2. Repeat this step as many times as needed.